liamchalcroft/hypernets/readme.md

 # Installation
-nnU-Net has been tested on Linux (Ubuntu 16, 18 and 20; centOS, RHEL).
+hypunet has been tested on Linux (Ubuntu 16, 18 and 20; centOS, RHEL).
 We do not provide support for other operating systems.

-nnU-Net requires a GPU!
+hypunet requires a GPU!
 For inference, the GPU should have 4 GB of VRAM.
-For training nnU-Net models the GPU should have at least 10 GB (popular non-datacenter options are the RTX 2080ti, RTX 3080 or RTX 3090).
+For training hypunet models the GPU should have at least 10 GB (popular non-datacenter options are the RTX 2080ti, RTX 3080 or RTX 3090).

 For training, we recommend a strong CPU to go along with the GPU.
 At least 6 CPU cores (12 threads) are recommended.
 CPU requirements are mostly related to data augmentation and scale with the number of input channels.
 They are thus higher for datasets like BraTS which use 4 image modalities and lower for datasets like LiTS which only uses CT images.

-We very strongly recommend you install nnU-Net in a virtual environment.
+We very strongly recommend you install hypunet in a virtual environment.
 [Here is a quick how-to for Ubuntu.](https://linoxide.com/linux-how-to/setup-python-virtual-environment-ubuntu/) If you choose to compile pytorch from source, you will need to use conda instead of pip.
 In that case, please set the environment variable OMP_NUM_THREADS=1 (preferably in your bashrc using `export OMP_NUM_THREADS=1`).
 This is important!